The Cembalo Gallery in Rome

 "Therefore it is said by the vulgar that the four wonders of Rome are the die of Farnese, the harpsichord Borghese, the scale of Caetani and the gate of Carboniani".
 Giuseppe Antonio Guattani, Rome described and illustrated, (1805)

-The first and most ancient nucleus of the palace is the one on Largo della Fontanella di Borghese, a palazzetto by Tommaso del Giglio based on a Vignola (1590) project, later on by Cardinal Deza, who entrusted the extension to Martino Longhi il Vecchio subsequently to Flaminio Ponzio.
-The signs of Deza and Giglio are still visible in the archivolts of the arches of the courtyard near the entrance.
-With the purchase by Cardinal Camillo Borghese, future Pope Paolo V, the works continued until the 1613 and saw further interventions in the following years by Carlo Maderno, Giovanni Vasanzio (1670) and Carlo Rainaldi.
+The first and oldest nucleus of the building is the one on Largo della Fontanella di Borghese, a small palace by Tommaso del Giglio based on a design by Vignola (1590), later by Cardinal Deza, who entrusted its extension to Martino Longhi the Elder and later to Flaminio Ponzio.
+The insignia of the Deza and of the Giglio are still visible in the archivolts of the arches of the courtyard near the entrance.
+With the purchase by Cardinal Camillo Borghese, the future Pope Paul V, the works continued until 1613 and saw further interventions in the following years at the hands of Carlo Maderno, Giovanni Vasanzio (1670) and Carlo Rainaldi.

-In the use of the rooms of the Palace over the years, the Galleria Terrena soon acquired the function of space to receive visitors and to show the collection of works of art that Pope Paul V was accumulating to give prestige to the name of the family and the palace , above all thanks to the taste and ability of the cardinal nephew Scipione.
-Following what at the time seems to have become a trend in all the important buildings of the city, the ground floor was used as a space to receive, independent of the residential parts, which could accommodate visitors without hindering the privacy of the inhabitants.
+In the use of the rooms of the Palace over the years, the Galleria Terrena soon acquired the function of space to receive visitors and to show the collection of works of art that Pope Paul V was accumulating to give prestige to the name of the family and of the building , above all thanks to the taste and skill of the cardinal nephew Scipio.
+Following what at the time seems to have become a trend in all the important buildings of the city, the ground floor was used as a reception space, independent from the residential parts, which could accommodate visitors without hindering the privacy of the inhabitants.

 For more than two centuries the Borghese collection filled 12 on the ground floor and was visited by travelers Grand Tour, which in those rooms were received by the prince and princess, in competition with the other palaces of the patrician families of the city.
 They were present among other works by Raphael, Domenichino, Andrea del Sarto, Lorenzo Lotto, Van Dyck, Correggio, Titian, just to name a few.
 In this function of the exhibition gallery will then be surpassed and replaced by the villa at the Pincio, the current Galleria Borghese, built between the 1608 and 1613 as a container of the collection and subsequently redecorated in the middle of the 1700, studying the style of each of the rooms of the villa in function of the works it was intended to contain.